oroinc/documentation/frontend/storefront/how-to/how-to-override-remove-files.rst

 Remove Unnecessary Oro Files
 ----------------------------

-Remove all `scss/css`: all themes use styles registered in this theme and from parent themes.
+Remove all `scss/css`: all the themes use styles registered in this theme and from parent themes.
 You cannot change this behavior without changes in assets build logic.
 To remove all assets, override `oro_layout.assetic.layout_resource` service in your bundle and customize assets collect logic.